DrBibop/RoR2VRMod/README.md

 - Removed FixPluginTypesSerialization dependency as it is now included with BepInEx.
 - Railgunner's scope crosshair texture is no longer affected by graphic settings.
 - Fixed some animations on Bandit's revolver when using the Bandit Tweaks mod.

+### 2.9.0
+- Added haptic feedback for Bhaptics and Shockwave suits.
+	- Features directional feedback and other stimulating patterns.
+	- A new setting has been added to select which haptic suit is being used.
+Scroll to the bottom of the VR settings menu to select your suit then restart the game.
+- Fixed a bug where kick messages couldn't be interacted with in the main menu.